folkertdev/elm-state/README.md

 The composition operator for functions wrapped in `State` is called `andThen`.
 It is the primary way to structure computations that involve `State`.
 When not used with care, this can lead to truly awful code.
+This is what the Haskellers at Facebook call [a code tornado](https://youtu.be/mlTO510zO78?t=34m7s).

 ```elm
 cycle : Int -> State (Array Bool) (Maybe Int)